johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ## Maize Plant Concept ##

-The *Maize Plant Discipleship Syllabus* is structured to symbolically reflect the metaphor of maize plants — see [](#mpm).

 ![Maize plant metaphor][mpm]

 [mpm]: maize-plant-metaphor.png height=400px

-In the metaphor:
+The *Maize Plant Discipleship Syllabus* is structured to symbolically reflect the metaphor of a maize plant (see [](#mpm)), whereby:

--	**Soil and roots** represent the biblical, covenantal community and vocation of Israel, out of which emerges the messianic, new-covenant community and vocation;
+-	**Soil and roots** represent the biblical, covenantal community, context and vocation of Israel, from which emerges the messianic, new-covenant community and vocation;

 -	**Plant growth and multiplication** represent the *dynamic* spiritual growth and multiplication of messianic community;

--	**Sunlight and rainfall** represent essential spiritual *disciplines* fuelling the growth of messianic community.
+-	**Sunlight and rainfall** represent essential spiritual *disciplines* that fuel the growth of messianic community.

-Representing messianic community with maize reminds us that multiplying is not an end in itself: the Messianic Community is called, like the Messiah, to become a kind of *life-giving bread* to the peoples of the world (read John 6 & 20:21).
+Representing messianic community with maize reminds us that the Messianic Community is called, like the Messiah, to become a kind of *life-giving bread* to the peoples of the world (read John 6 & 20:21).

 ## Maize Plant Discipleship Syllabus ##

-The *Maize Plant Discipleship Syllabus* incorporates sixteen modules:
+The *Maize Plant Discipleship Syllabus* incorporates sixteen modules, with a corresponding handbook:

 1. The Eternal Purpose of God
 -	Dynamics of Vocation, The Nations